FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 https://youtube.com/shorts/l5hPg9sLFPg?si=iLrlx1Lnfxs2qKOj

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* We were inspired by the example in class.
-Also we got inspiration from some classmates,
+Also, we got inspiration from some classmates.